rackeric/salary_report/README.md

 # salary_report
-a report showing how much each department is spending on employee salaries each quarter.
+This script is used to generate a report showing how much each department is spending on employee salaries each quarter.

 # Requirements
 * CentOS library install instructions provided.